grosenberg/Fluentmark/README.md

 In-line Math uses single `$` open/close delimiters with no space after the opening delimiter and before the closing delimiter.
 Can be embedded in other markdown features.

-Math Blocks are delimited using `$$` marks provided on the left margin.
+Math blocks are delimited using `$$` marks at the left margin.
 The open delimiter must follow a blank line and the close delimiter must lead a blank line.

 ### Table Editor

 `Double-click` on a table to open the table editor.
-While in the editor, `double-click` a cell to edit text. `Tab` and the arrow keys navigate between cells. `Return` to end cell editing.
+While in the editor, `double-click` a cell to edit text. `Tab` and arrow keys will navigate between cells. `Return` to end cell editing.